LaunchCodeEducation/web-fundamentals/assignments/html-me-something/part1-html/README.md

 ## Getting to Work

-Your mission: Build a page that:
+Your mission is to build a page that:

 * Tells a story.
-This can be personal, or not.
-Funny, serious or neither.
+This can be personal or impersonal, funny, serious or neither.
 You can do whatever you like, but generally, it should be something in the range of 3-10 paragraphs or sections.
 [Here is an example](http://education.launchcode.org/html-me-something/submissions/chrisbay/index-nocss.html), and here are some other ideas:

 	- Create a resume page that tells the story of your professional journey to-date, and where you want to go as a coder.
 	- Tell the story of a trip that you took.